 Introduction to social science for conservation

-This course is targeted at those starting out in social science, perhaps with an existing background in natural sciences or conservation practice, who now find themselves either using social science evidence, commissioning social science or integrating social science into their research and practice.
+The introduction to social science for conservation course is targeted at those starting out in social science, perhaps with an existing background in natural sciences or conservation practice, who now find themselves either using social science evidence, commissioning social science or integrating social science into their research and practice.

 Participants will gain a foundation in the breadth of social science disciplines and how these can be usefully applied to conservation.
 It will provide them with a springboard to advance their understanding and application of conservation social sciences.